Vikram0118/Handwriting-to-Text-convertor/README.md

 HI GUYS!

-Google Vision API is a pre-trained most avdanced OCR for Computer Vision and Iamge processing.
+Google Vision API is a pre-trained most avdanced OCR for Computer Vision and Image processing.
 This project involves in the conversion of Handwritten data to Text and store it in a text file.

 HOW TO USE :